Kayli/logspub/dev-pony.md

 - dealing with hard concurrency problems is the main area for which Pony has been designed
 - reference capabilities (rcaps)
 - inspired by: erlang, elixir, akka, haskell, scala, python
+- leading underscore in variable and method? names means private

 ## terms